joyfulvillage/gin-playground/README.md

 Gin-Playground
 ==============

-A simply repo to play around go web framework
+A simple repo to play around go web framework